 Pentland was an assistant at Mesa Community College, then was JV coach at Arizona State University in 1973, and was assistant athletic director at Wichita State University in 1973-1974.
 He then spent 1975-1982 as an assistant at UC-Riverside and 1983-1992 as an assistant at ASU.

 In 1996, he joined the Marlins coaching staff, and from 1997 to 2002, he was the Chicago Cubs hitting coach.
-After three years in the same role with the Kansas City Royals, he became the Seattle Mariners hitting coach in 2006.
+After three years in the same role with the Kansas City Royals from 2003 to 2005, he became the Seattle Mariners hitting coach in 2006.
 He was fired on June 10, 2008 with the Mariners underperforming badly, and was replaced by Lee Elia.
 Pentland was hired July 1st by the Los Angeles Dodgers as an instructor.
 He spent most of his time working with Andruw Jones.
 He returned to the Dodgers in 2009 and was named a special coach in 2010.
 He became the team's hitting coach in 2011, but the team struggled badly at the plate and he was fired on July 20th, being replaced on an interim basis by Dave Hansen.
 In 2012, he returned to the Mariners' organization as hitting coach with the AAA Tacoma Rainiers.